Exa vs Firecrawl

 Who should pick which

-• Solo developer building an AI agent for research
+• Solo founder building an AI research agent

 Pick: Exa